programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 4. Geometric Objects: The way we want to represent our data.
 For all intensive purposes, you can think of this as determining the type of graph you want, such as bar graph, line graph, or histogram.
 5. Statistics: Further statistical analysis on our data we can conduct while visualizing it.
 6. Facets: The ability to categorize and divide data into multiple graphs.
 7. Coordinate systems: Determines how we map different positions onto our visualization.
-The most common coordinate system is the Cartesian coordinate system, but ggplot2 can also plot polar coordinates and spherical projections.
+The most common coordinate system is the Cartesian coordinate system, but `ggplot2` can also plot polar coordinates and spherical projections.

-# Installing GGPlot2
+## Installing ggplot2

-To use ggplot2, we have to install and load it.
-We recommend installing the [tidyverse](https://www.tidyverse.org) metapackage, which includes ggplot2.
-The tidyverse provides a group of libraries that work together in a unified structure and philosophy.
+To use `ggplot2`, we have to install and load it.
+We recommend installing the [`tidyverse`](https://www.tidyverse.org) metapackage, which includes `ggplot2`.
+The `tidyverse` provides a group of libraries that work together in a unified structure and philosophy.

 ```
 install.packages("tidyverse")
 library("tidyverse")
 ```

-# Sister cities in Europe
+## Sister cities in Europe

 We will look at [sister cities](https://en.wikipedia.org/wiki/Sister_city) around the world.
 As historians, we can ask new questions about economic, religious, and cultural relationships by examining this data.
 For instance, are German cities related to French or Polish cities, maybe as an attempt to overcome deep historical tensions?
 Do Spanish cities create more relationships to other Spanish-speaking American cities?
 Do small cities (<10000 population) also have such relationships?
 Are European Union cities related to other European Union cities?
 Do cities in former communist countries have more relationships with other communist countries?

-## Loading Data with readr
+### Loading Data with readr

 Before importing data, it is important to understand the ways it may be formatted.
 Common spreadsheet applications, such as Microsoft Excel or Apple Numbers, place data in a proprietary format.
-While there are packages to read in Excel data, such as [readxl](https://readxl.tidyverse.org/), it is recommended to use open formats, such as CSV (comma-separated values) or TSV (tab-separated values).
-R has built in commands for reading in these files, but we will use the package [readr](https://readr.tidyverse.org/) from the tidyverse ecosystem.
+While there are packages to read in Excel data, such as [`readxl`](https://readxl.tidyverse.org/), it is recommended to use open formats, such as `.csv` (comma-separated values) or `.tsv` (tab-separated values).
+R has built in commands for reading in these files, but we will use the package [`readr`](https://readr.tidyverse.org/) from the tidyverse ecosystem.

-readr can read most of the common formats you will encounter, but we will be reading in a csv file.
+`readr` can read most of the common formats you will encounter, but we will be reading in a `.csv` file.
 Lets go ahead and [download the dataset](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/visualizing-data-with-r-and-ggplot2/sistercities.csv) and place it in the current working directory of your project.
-Load the readr library and read in the csv using the [read_csv()](https://readr.tidyverse.org/reference/read_delim.html) function.
+Load the readr library and read in the `.csv` using the [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function.

 ```
 eudata<-read_csv("sistercities.csv")